time2fishman/react-groceries/README.md

 }
 ```

 3. For right now, we're just going to render some hard-coded data and make sure that we connect the pieces properly.
-Going back to `App.js`, create a div with `className` of `groceries__content`.
-Within the div, create a ul with a `className` of `groceries__list`.
+Going back to `App.js`, create a `div` with `className` of `groceries__content`.
+Within the div, create a `ul` with a `className` of `groceries__list`.

 **❓ Why do we have to use `className` instead of `class` for attributes on JSX elements? 🤔**

-4. Import your `ListItem` component into App.js and render 3 of the `ListItem` components from inside the UL.
+4. Import your `ListItem` component into App.js and render 3 of the `ListItem` components from inside the `ul`.
 You should see something that looks like this:

 <img width="363" alt="Screen Shot 2022-02-17 at 8 52 38 PM" src="https://media.git.generalassemb.ly/user/21811/files/aeadcb80-9033-11ec-904e-8dbfc4f95a13">